axelerant/testimonials-widget/readme.txt

 = 32.
 How do I prevent testimonials in my footer from changing the page height? =

-Use the shortcode or widget `min-height` option to keep the testimonial widget height consistent.
+Use the shortcode or widget `max-height` option to keep the testimonial widget height consistent.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.